A QBist Ontology: The One

-That \emph{all} particles, even those belonging to different types, can be regarded as numerically identical, may also be justified as follows.
-Consider an elastic scattering event with a pair incoming particles ``in'' states $\ket 1$ and $\ket 2$ and a pair of outgoing particles ``in'' states $\ket A$ and~$\ket B$. \footnote{For brevity's sake the conventional ``in'' is used in lieu of the correct mouthful.
-Needless to say that a particle cannot be ``in'' a probability algorithm.
-Nor is a conditional assignment of probability~1 (conditioned on there being an outcome) sufficient for ``is'' or ``has.''} If the two particles are of the same type, we could say (if we endorsed the eigenvalue--eigenstate link) that initially there are two things with respective properties 1 and~2, and that subsequently there are two things with respective properties $A$ and~$B$, but we cannot say that there are two \emph{enduring} things.
-And if there are no enduring things, one readily agrees with Schr\"odinger that there are no \emph{things} \cite{BitbolQMCR}.
-At best one could say that there is \emph{one} thing initially observed to have properties 1 \emph{and}~2 (e.g., being here as well as being there) and subsequently observed to have properties $A$ \emph{and}~$B$ (e.g., moving this way as well as moving that way).
+To see why \emph{all} fundamental particles, even those belonging to different types, can (and should) be regarded as numerically identical, consider, first, an elastic scattering event featuring a pair of incoming particles ``in'' the states $\ket 1$ and $\ket 2$ and a pair of outgoing particles ``in'' the states $\ket A$ and~$\ket B$. \footnote{For brevity's sake the customary phraseology of ``being \emph{in}'' such and such a state is used in lieu of the more correct mouthful.} If the two particles are of the same type, we can say that initially there are two things with the respective properties 1 and~2, and that subsequently there are two things with the respective properties $A$ and~$B$, but we cannot say that there are two separate \emph{enduring} things.
+And if there are no enduring things, one readily agrees with Schr\"odinger \citep{BitbolQMCR} and \citet{LadyRoss} that there are no \emph{things}.
+What we can say is that there is \emph{one} thing, which is initially observed to have the properties 1 \emph{and}~2 (e.g., being here as well as being there, or moving Eastward as well as moving Westward), and which is subsequently observed to have the properties $A$ \emph{and}~$B$.